-Many clients ask about whether they can hire a private investigator (PI) to catch their spouses cheating.
-The answer is yes, you can hire a PI, and the evidence can be used in court.
+Many clients ask about whether they can hire a private investigator to catch their spouses cheating.
+The answer is yes, you can hire a private investigator, and the evidence can be used in court.
 However, the next question begs answering – is it worth it to hire one?

-Weighing the Pros and Cons of Hiring a PI
+Weighing the Pros and Cons of Hiring a Private Investigator

 Adultery is one of the grounds for divorce Texas, and legally speaking, if you can actually prove that your spouse had sexual intercourse with someone else during your marriage, the judge may grant the divorce in your favor.